A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 As can be clearly seen from the diagram, the following parameters data can be viewed and analyzed:

-- Performance Modules (contain option of JVM runtime which contains graph displaying runtime PMI data)
+- Performance Modules (contain the option of JVM runtime which contains graph displaying runtime PMI data)

 (Click on image for enlarged view)